USDA-FSA/fsa-design-system/guides/accessibility/checklist.md

  * **B** - Less critical issues that may cause problems or increased frustration for certain users.
  * **C** - Minor issues that will cause problems or frustration for a small number of users.

 It is important to note, while B and C are noted as less critical, they are still required to be truly Section 508 compliant.
 This checklist should be used as a reference for development and is not a substitute for compliance checks by a Section 508 coordinator.
+If warranted, additional testing information can occasionally be found within specific technical sections of this guide.

 ##  A - Critical